jupitercow/sewn-in-xml-sitemap/readme.txt

 *   Added to the repo.

 == Upgrade Notice ==

+= 2.0.6 =
+Removed array short syntax, so that we can now support WordPress PHP requirements (5.2.4).

 = 2.0.0 =
 There are some basic compatibility issues with some of the filters and actions from 1.0.x.